- Who is eligible to apply?

 - Is there a time limit in which I must submit my proposal once I start an application online?

 Applicants must be advanced doctoral students, post-doctoral fellows, or non-tenured junior faculty members who are no more than two years beyond the receipt of their Ph.D. (or equivalent graduate degree).
 There are no limitations on the disciplinary background of the researcher.
-We are particularly interested in promoting racial/ethnic, gender and disciplinary diversity and encourage applications from scholars who are traditionally underrepresented in the scientific disciplines and RSF’s application pool.
+The Foundation encourages applications from scholars who are traditionally underrepresented in the scientific disciplines and RSF’s application pool.

 Projects must contribute to RSF's mission to improve social and living conditions in the United States.
 Appropriate projects will demonstrate use of relevant theory, data, methods and measures in the research design.
 In all cases, proposed projects must address research issues that are relevant to the Foundation’s core programs in Social, Political, and Economic Inequality; Behavioral Economics; Future of Work; or Race, Ethnicity and Immigration.